 "Well, you might not recognize him if you did see him.
-He's real skinny and the circles under his eyes are HUGE.
+He is real skinny and huge circles under his eyes.
 He looks older than you or I. Older than his Dad for that matter!"
 Robin exclaimed.
 "Huh.
 That's terrible.
 I wonder if Gertrude knows anything about it."